Barkley Regional Airport

 Barkley Regional Airport is an American domestic airport in West Paducah, Kentucky, 14 miles west of Paducah in McCracken County.
 It is used for general aviation and sees one airline, subsidized by the Essential Air Service program.

-The only airline is Contour Airlines, with Embraer 145 flights to Charlotte Douglas International Airport in Charlotte, North Carolina.
+The only airline is Skywest Airlines, with Canadair CRJ200 flights for United Express to O'Hare International Airport in Chicago and George Bush Intercontinental Airport in Houston.
 A new $43M terminal building opened in June 2023, roughly 70 years after the original terminal was built in 1953.

 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023-2027 categorized it as a non-hub primary commercial service facility.

 Federal Aviation Administration records say Barkley Regional had 13,643 passenger boardings (enplanements) in calendar year 2021 and 14,677 in 2022.

 History

 Barkley Regional Airport is named after former Vice President of the United States Alben W. Barkley, who was from western Kentucky.
 The airport was previously served by Northwest Airlink (operated by Mesaba Airlines) Saab 340 regional turboprops with service to Memphis International Airport.
 When Northwest Airlines merged with Delta Air Lines, service to Memphis from Paducah was discontinued.
 New airline service began when Chicago-based United Airlines started daily Canadair CRJ200 regional jets nonstop to Chicago O'Hare International Airport with this service operated by SkyWest Airlines flying as United Express on behalf of United.
 Service began in the winter of 2010.
-This service was replaced by Contour Airlines on December 6, 2022, with nonstop flights to Charlotte, NC, using Embraer 145 regional jets.
+This service was replaced by Contour Airlines on December 6, 2022, with nonstop flights to Charlotte, NC, using Embraer 145 regional jets, this service ended Feb 2026.
+Skywest began daily Canadair CRJ200 flights for United Express on Feb 23, 2026, connecting to O'Hare International Airport in Chicago and George Bush Intercontinental Airport in Houston through Essential Air Service subsidies.

 Originally built as a military airfield in 1941, thanks to the efforts of then Senator Alben Barkley, the airfield was originally used to facilitate U.S. Army Air Corps B-17 bomber crew training which was taking place at nearby Dyersburg, TN.
 In 1945 the U.S. government deeded the land to the city of Paducah and McCracken County, making it available for civilian use.